-Item of Business Voting Options Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broke Non- Votes Proposal 1: For or withhold The vote of a majority of all the votes cast at a meeting at .Not applicable: Count as No brokei Election of Trustees vote in respect of which a quorum is present is necessary for the election of the a withheld vote votes FOR. discretion each nominee.
-Class II Trustees.
-A majority of the votes cast means that the will count as a to vote. number of shares voted "for" a Trustee's election exceeds the vote against the number of shares "withheld" from that Trustee. nominee.
+Item of Business Voting Options Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broker Non- Votes Proposal 1: For or withhold The vote of a majority of all the votes cast at a meeting Not applicable: Count as No broker Election of Trustees vote in respect at which a quorum is present is necessary for the a withheld vote votes FOR. discretion of each election of the Class III Trustees.
+A majority of the will count as a to vote. nominee. votes cast means that the number of shares voted "for" vote against a Trustee's election exceeds the number of shares the nominee. "withheld" from that Trustee.
 A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Corporate Governance Committee.
-Proposal 2: Advisory For, against, or Affirmative "FOR" vote of a majority of all of the votes cast No effect on Count as votes No broker (Nonbinding) Vote on Named abstain. at the meeting. voting.
-FOR. discretion Executive Officer vote.
-Compensation Proposal 3: Ratification of For, against, or Affirmative "FOR" vote of a majority of all of the votes cast No effect on Count as votes Brokers h Independent Registered Public abstain. at the meeting. voting.
-FOR. discretion Accounting Firm vote.
+Proposal 2: Advisory For, against, or Affirmative "FOR" vote of a majority of all of the No effect on Count as votes No broker (Nonbinding) Vote on abstain. votes cast at the meeting. voting.
+FOR. discretion to Named Executive Officer vote.
+Compensation Proposal 3: Ratification of For, Affirmative "FOR" vote of a majority of all of the No effect on Count as votes Brokers Independent Registered against, or votes cast at the meeting. voting.
+FOR. have Public Accounting Firm abstain. - - discretion to - vote.